AndresS0103/AndresS0103/README.md

 - 🔭 I’m currently working on **a Web application for a tourism company in Costa Rica**

-- 🌱 I’m currently learning **C#, .NET, TensorFlow, Oracle SQL and Node.JS**
+- 🌱 I’m currently learning **C#, .NET CORE, Data Warehouse, NoSQL, Node.JS**

 - 💬 Ask me about technology I really enjoy talking about it!

-- 👨‍💻 I have learned these technologies and Frameworks: **SQL (MySQL, Sever and Oracle), React, Spring, Bootstrap, Django.**
+- 👨‍💻 I have learned these technologies and Frameworks: **SQL (MySQL, Sever and Oracle), NoSQL(MongoDB), React, Spring, Bootstrap, Django.**

 - 📫 How to reach me **andressanchezzu@gmail.com**